nlp4health-lab/nlp4health-lab.github.io/_pages/activities.md

 nav_order: 4
 ---

 We have a variety of activities in our lab to foster collaboration and learning.
-These include, but are not limited to, update meetings, paper reading groups, guest lectures, shared task collaboration, peer review, and general brainstorming.
+These include update meetings, paper reading groups, guest lectures, shared task collaborations, peer review, among others.
 Click on the activity for further details.

 <div class="activity">
   <a href="/reading-group-meetings/">